-The U.S. Food and Drug Administration (FDA) has approved deep brain stimulation (DBS) devices from three different manufacturers for Parkinson’s.
+The U.S. Food and Drug Administration (FDA) has approved four deep brain stimulation (DBS) devices for Parkinson’s.
 While each device is unique, all DBS systems have the same basic components and work in a similar fashion.
-Each includes thin wires, or leads, implanted in the brain, and a neurostimulator and battery, implanted in the chest (or abdomen).
+Each includes thin wires, or leads, implanted in the brain, and a neurostimulator and battery, implanted in the chest or abdomen.
 Doctors program the neurostimulator to deliver small electrical pulses through the leads into areas of the brain that control movement in order to lessen Parkinson’s disease (PD) symptoms.
-The differences in devices are not drastic, but they represent innovation and widen treatment options.
+The differences in devices represent innovation and widen treatment options.

 Abbott St. Jude Medical Infinity

-Abbott’s St. Jude Medical Infinity DBS was FDA-approved for Parkinson’s in 2016.
+The Abbott St. Jude Medical Infinity DBS was FDA-approved for Parkinson’s in 2016.
 The Infinity brain leads allow “directional stimulation,” which is a potentially increased ability to steer electrical stimulation toward symptoms and away from side effects.
-Abbott DBS operates with Apple iOS software and controllers (an iPad mini) for a possibly more familiar interface and easier programming experience.
-People with Abbott DBS may have most MRI scans safely when specific procedures are followed.
+Abbott DBS operates with Apple iOS software and controllers for a possibly more familiar interface and easier programming experience.
+People with this Abbott DBS system may have most MRI scans safely when specific procedures are followed.

 Boston Scientific Vercise

 Boston Scientific’s Vercise became available for PD in Europe in 2012, and it gained FDA approval in 2017.
 Vercise’s brain leads contain more points (eight vs. four in other systems) through which doctors can precisely deliver and control electrical stimulation.
 Vercise uses a rechargeable battery, which may last up to 25 years.
-Similar to other DBS systems, Vercise is safe for most MRI scanning as long as several conditions are met.
+People with the Vercise DBS may safely undergo most MRI scans as long as several conditions are met.